-As a program officer within R4D’s health practice, Yoriko Nakamura’s work entails supporting countries attempting to improve their heath financing systems and progress toward universal health coverage.
+As a senior program officer within R4D’s health practice, Yoriko Nakamura’s work entails supporting countries attempting to improve their heath financing systems and progress toward universal health coverage.
 Toward this end she has worked mainly with governments in Ghana, Liberia, and Vietnam through two USAID-funded projects, the Collaborative Support for Health (CSH) and Health Finance and Government program (HFG).

 In Ghana and Vietnam, both of which have health insurance systems, Ms. Nakamura and her team provide evidence-based input on health financing reforms.
 In the case of Ghana, strengthening data collection and analysis can lead to stronger medical operations and thus better care; while in Vietnam, the work involves higher-level strategic guidance to develop a sequencing for reforms that will define a basic health services package for citizens and overhaul provider payments.